Thassos Island is a relatively unknown holiday destination in the northern Aegean Sea in Greece.

 The road network is one of the best in the Greek islands.
 Medical centers, beauty salons, and other modern facilities remind you that the island is well-developed.

 However, Thassians know where they are coming from and make sure to promote their traditions.

 Almost every village hosts yearly celebrations to commemorate and showcase its traditions.
 All year round, locals prefer to sing or dance to connect with their past.
 And if you head into the mountains, you can see people still living in traditional houses.

 Thassos is bursting with vantage points to take in breathtaking views of the local scenery.
 After all, it is an island with a tall mountain and a few valleys that give way to unprecedented views.

-Even if you do not want to hike or head inland, you will stumble across many vantage points over the Aegean as you make your way around the island.
+Even if you do not want to hike or head inland, you will stumble across many vantage points over the Aegean as you travel around the island.
 Every stopover will be a chance to take a spectacular photo.